 Nepal is a country that contains over 1310 snow-capped peaks and there are 8 out of 14 peaks above 8000m.
 And, being said that Nepal is a country of mountains every year thousands of tourists visit Nepal for trekking around the mountains and some want to summit peaks.
 Mountaineering in Nepal has become prime activity, you can choose Mountains to summit based on your experience and physical ability.
 Summiting Mt.
 Everest is one of the hardest of all and every adventurer wants to reach the top of the world’s highest mountain which stands 8848m from sea level.
 Once you can stand at top of the world’s highest peak then it’s probably the greatest pride for every adventurer.

 Everest Expedition is considered one of the most difficult and greatest physical and mental challenges for every traveler and adventurer.
-Not everyone who attempt Everest expedition is able to summit, only those with a brave heart and great guidance has been able to summit.
-We, here at Himalayan Scenery Treks and Expedition will help you in a matter for guidance and the planning you just need a brave heart for summiting the Everest and create your own legends.
+Not everyone who attempts the Everest expedition is able to summit, only those with a brave heart and great guidance have been able to summit.
+We, here at Himalayan Scenery Treks and Expedition will help you with a matter of guidance and planning you just need a brave heart for summiting the Everest and creating your own legends.

 Camp 1: 20000ft.
 (6,400m):